Treatments for pelvic organ prolapse include:

 Mr Panayi is a highly accomplished gynaecologist and subspecialist urogynaecologist with vast experience in the NHS and private sectors.
 Holding various senior positions and being a respected leader in his field, he is a sought-after speaker at national and international meetings and a dedicated mentor, researcher, and trainer for the next generation of consultants.

-He has been a consultant for thirteen years and specializes in treating women with pelvic organ prolapse, as well as chronic pelvic pain and urinary incontinence. (link to appropriate pages)
+He has been a consultant for thirteen years and specialises in treating women with pelvic organ prolapse, as well as chronic pelvic pain and urinary incontinence. (link to appropriate pages)

 Start your journey to better pelvic health by booking a consultation today.

-Pelvic organ prolapse and pelvic floor disorders frequently affect millions of women and their quality of life.
-Pelvic prolapse can be related to childbirth and menopause, which can cause discomfort and self-esteem issues.
+Pelvic organ prolapse and pelvic floor disorders affect millions of women and their quality of life.
+Pelvic prolapse can be related to childbirth and menopause, as well as lifestyle and occupational factors and can cause discomfort and self-esteem issues.

 Pelvic organ prolapse is caused by the weakening of the pelvic floor that support the organs and can be caused by various factors.
 Childbirth injury and menopause are the commonest risk factors for pelvic organ prolapse, especially if the labour is prolonged and difficult or if the baby is large.